pgbarletta/locuaz/docs/source/pruners.rst

 locuaz.prunerconsensus module
 ------------------------------
 For a new complex to pass onto the next *epoch*, it has to beat all previous complexes that gave rise to it.
+Using this pruner, a new complex beats a previous one when the means of its scores are lower than those from the previous complex, given that a lower score number indicates higher affinity between the target and the binder.

+Now, since scoring functions tend to diverge, it's not necessary for all of them to improve.
+The user can set a minimum threshold of scoring functions that have to improve so a binder can be considered better than another.

-Using this pruner, a new complex beats a previous one, when the means of its scores are lower than those from the previous complex.
-Now, since scoring functions tend to diverge, it's not necessary for all of them to improve, if a user is using, say, **4** scoring functions, the user can set the ``threshold`` to, say, **2** and if 2 scoring functions indicate an improvement, then the new complex beats the old one.
+For example, if a user is using **4** scoring functions, the user can set the ``threshold`` to, say, **2** and if 2 scoring functions indicate an improvement, then the new complex beats the old one.
 More formally:

 .. math::